 I've received quite a few questions about slip and fall cases recently.
-I blogged about it the other day in "Trip and Fall Lawsuit Against Food Lion Allowed to Proceed " and "I Slipped At the Grocery Store and Injured Myself, Can I Recover? " but I wanted to dig into it a little bit deeper.
-In the first article I discussed a recent ruling in which a Judge remanded the case to court rather than award summary judgment.
-In that case a grandmother was using an ATM at a Food Lion when her grandchild started moving away.
+I blogged about it the other day in "Trip and Fall Lawsuit Against Food Lion Allowed to Proceed " and "I Slipped At the Grocery Store and Injured Myself, Can I Recover? " but I wanted to dig into it a little deeper.
+In the first article, I discussed a recent ruling in which a Judge remanded the case to court rather than award summary judgment.
+In that case, a grandmother was using an ATM at a Food Lion when her grandchild started moving away.
 While moving to collect the child, the woman tripped over a black metal railing sticking out from behind the ATM.
 She fell and fractured several bones.
-The operative language in that case was "open and obvious" as the two sides debated whether or not the rail was or was not so.
+The operative language in that case was "open and obvious" as the two sides debated whether or not the rail was or not.
 The judge determined that reasonable people could differ on that fact and thus deemed it a matter for trial.
 The second blog was focused on grocery stores and generalities for those cases.
 I wanted to take a look at some more general slip-and-fall cases.

 Do you have a slip and fall accident case that you would like to talk about with an attorney?
 Call (703)584-7277 or fill out a contact form.

 As an example, I'll use the 1997 case of Davis v.
 Spotsylvania Mall Company.
 Ms. Davis was walking along one of the concourses in the mall when she slipped, fell, and suffered several fractures.
 The reason for her fall was a three-inch wide glob of ketchup or barbeque sauce.
 The first question was whether or not the hazard was "open and obvious."
-In this case, the condiment spill had dried on the outside and was a dark red which is important because it was located on an off-white floor with specks of several colors including dark red.
-According to the plaintiff this camouflaged the stain making it open but not obvious.
+In this case, the condiment spill had dried on the outside and was a dark red, which is important because it was located on an off-white floor with specks of several colors including dark red.
+According to the plaintiff, this camouflaged the stain making it open but not obvious.
 This view is backed by witness testimony from a kiosk employee who had worked for three hours in close proximity to the spill without noticing it.

 The final question is whether or not Ms. Davis contributed to her injuries.
 Ms. Davis could have contributed by being distracted, being in a hurry, or anything that would make her susceptible to the accident when others would not have been.
-The defense attempted to claim that Ms. Davis was contributorily negligent because she was "not noticing the floor," a quote from her own testimony.
+The defense attempted to claim that Ms. Davis was contributively negligent because she was "not noticing the floor," a quote from her own testimony.
 However, the Judge in the matter determined that it is not normal to watch where you put your feet while walking and that this is what Ms. Davis was implying.
-All three of the answers to the these key questions go for the plaintiff in this case and thus she was awarded for her medical expenses and pain in the amount of $100,000.
+All three of the answers to the these key questions go for the plaintiff in this case, and thus she was awarded for her medical expenses and pain in the amount of $100,000.

-However, this is not often the case and I will use the 1994 US District Court, Eastern Virginia District case of Kellam v.
+However, this is not often the case, and I will use the 1994 US District Court, Eastern Virginia District case of Kellam v.
 Wal-Mart Stores Inc. as an example in opposition to Davis V. Spotsylvania Mall Company.
-In the case of Kellam she was walking into a Wal-Mart location in Norfolk while it was raining.
+In the case of Kellam, she was walking into a Wal-Mart location in Norfolk while it was raining.
 Upon entering the store Ms. Kellam slipped and fell, sustaining moderate injuries.
 The first question of "open and obvious" is difficult to answer in this case because of the fact that it was raining and that there were "Caution: Wet Floor" signs around the area along with a greeter who supposedly warned patrons to "watch your step."
 For these purposes we can call this point a tie.

 With the first two questions answered as ties, it comes down to the third question of contributory negligence.
 According to the judge, there is no evidence that the floor was wet before Ms. Kellam fell.
-In fact, it is very possible that the plaintiff tracked in the water that she claims to have slipped on and that her choice of footwear (rubber soled sandals) contributed to her lack of traction.
-One of the questions that arose in the trial was when the caution signs were placed.
-Ms. Kellam says they were placed after her fall and thus Wal-Mart did not adequately warn her of the danger.
-The judge responded that the defense's approach was more likely in that the floor was not wet until the plaintiff fell onto it wearing her rain jacket, thus the sign was put up afterwards.
+In fact, it is very possible that the plaintiff tracked in the water that she claims to have slipped on, and that her choice of footwear (rubber soled sandals) contributed to her lack of traction.
+One of the questions that arose in the trial was where the caution signs were placed.
+Ms. Kellam says they were placed after her fall, and thus Wal-Mart did not adequately warn her of the danger.
+The judge responded that the defense's approach was more likely in that the floor was not wet until the plaintiff fell onto it wearing her rain jacket, so the sign was put up afterwards.
 This question, and the case, goes to the defense because the plaintiff most likely caused her own fall by her choice of footwear and by tracking in the water that caused her to fall.